5 Tips to Grow Your Sales by SEO-Optimising Your Blog

 Successful blogs combine an ambitious posting schedule with the hard work needed to implement strong quality control.
 They don't spam their site with three texts per day, just to meet a quota.
 They invest in high-quality content that's posted on a regular basis.

 When your company is well established, start working on 1,600-word masterpieces that supposedly represent the gold standard.
 But until then, focus on your publishing frequency and the delivering of insights and updates in shorter form.

 3. Don't be shy: ask for guest posts

-If you aren’t confident that your in-house team or affiliated freelancers can meet your publishing requirements, and you need to add third-party posts to meet your posting schedule, don’t be afraid to do so.
+If you are not confident that your in-house team or affiliated freelancers can meet your publishing requirements, and you need to add third-party posts to meet your posting schedule, don't be afraid to do so.